jessfraz/blog/content/post/for-the-love-of-pipes.md

 I love software design that enables creativity, values simplicity, and doesn't put users in a box.
 The pipe, is a key element for keeping programs simple while enabling extensibility.
-It allows for a simple program to become so much more than what the original author could have dreamed of.
+A simple program in combination with a `|` becomes so much more than what the original author could have dreamed of.

 I hope this post helped you learn something, if not, just pipe it to